Southampton-RSG-Training/intro-to-hpc/episodes/1_intro_to_hpc_systems.md

 ## Tier 2: Regional HPC Clusters

-There are 9 EPSRC Tier 2 clusters in the UK:
+There are 9 EPSRC Tier 2 clusters in the UK.
+Access to the Tier 2 Facilities is free for academic researchers based in the UK, though getting on to any particular system may be dependent on your institution and the research you do.
+Typically getting compute time is through public access calls, such as the <a href=https://www.ukri.org/opportunity/access-to-high-performance-computing-facilities-autumn-2025/ >UKRI Access to High Performance Computing Facilities Call</a>.
+Which is a "funding" call to get computational support for projects across the entire UK Research and Innovation (UKRI) remit.
+Each system may have also other routes to gaining access, such as including resources of the facility in research grant proposals.

 <table style="width:100%; border-collapse:collapse; margin-bottom:1em;">